How to Write a Memoir

 Potential ideas are tucked into every nook and cranny of your life.
 But don’t just think about the funny, dramatic, or exotic things that have happened to you; think in terms of theme.
 Zero in on an idea, a question, a situation, or a challenge that can serve as a through-line for your story.

 Some common themes are:

 - Accepting change – We’re all faced with change as we go through life.
-Sometimes change makes us stronger, sometimes weaker.
+Sometimes change makes us stronger—sometimes weaker.
 If you’ve lost a loved one, for example, you’ve had to accept the changes created by the void.
 Show your readers how these changes affected and altered you, for better or for worse.
 Then take your readers with you on your journey to acceptance.

-- Belonging – Many people have struggled to find a place in society, in their families, at work or school, and in other important areas of life.
+- Belonging – Many people have struggled to find a place in society, in their families, at work or school, or in other important areas of life.
 If you have immigrated to another country, been bullied at school, or otherwise felt like an outsider looking in, you might choose the importance of belonging as your theme.

-- Overcoming adversity – This country was built on the idea that it is possible for anyone to succeed, a concept that remains popular today.
+- Overcoming adversity – This country was built on the idea that it is possible for anyone to succeed—a concept that remains popular today.
 If you have worked your way up from poverty, survived abuse, lived with a terrible illness, built a company from the ground up in spite of naysayers, or otherwise overcome adversity, tell your story in such a way that readers can understand the mindset that propelled you to success.